Razor.Templating.Core 3.0.0

 var html = await RazorTemplateEngine.RenderAsync("/Views/ExampleView.cshtml", model, viewDataOrViewBag);

-In case if there's a need to render a view without layout, use RenderParitalAsync() method.
+If you need to render a view without a layout, use the RenderPartialAsync() method.

 RenderPartialAsync() method